-With the calendar ticking over into July, superfunds are busy closing out the financial year and preparing their financial accounts, audit and regulatory reporting to APRA and the ATO.
+With the calendar ticking towards July, superfunds are busy closing out the financial year and preparing their financial accounts, audit and regulatory reporting to APRA and the ATO.
 They will also be preparing to send out their Annual Statements to members, providing details to members of how their super balance changed during the financial year just past.

 This will include details of the money that came into the account, such as employer (SG) and member contributions, as well as the money that went out such as insurance premiums and fees.
 It will also show how the balance changed due to the changes in value of the underlying investments.